-This Christmas I will take you through the churches of my native city, also known as the city of Joy.
-Yes, Christmas has an archetypal charm in the old city of Kolkata and its surrounding.
+This Christmas I will take you through the churches of my native city, also known as the City of Joy.
+Yes, Christmas has an archetypal charm in the old city of Kolkata and its surroundings.
 Kolkata and its surroundings witnessed different colonial settlements and hence had a diverse effect on its culture, people and religion.
 Irrespective of the religion Christmas is celebrated here as a maas festival where every household celebrates the occasion ‘Borodin’ in their own way.
 Not delving much into the type of festivities, I take you through a tour of churches in Kolkata this Christmas.

 So let’s start our Church tour: